BioContainers/workshops/README.md

       - Minimun Metadata inside each container.
       - Base Images
       - Versioning
-      - Identifiers handling to other metadata services such as biotools, pubmed, or omicstools.
+      - Identifiers handling to other metadata services such as biotools, pubmed, RRID ([example](https://identifiers.org/rrid/RRID:SCR_005476)), or omicstools.
    - Metadata for Training Containers.
       - Use Cases.
       - Integration with Tess ELIXIR